Aspects of Koorete Verb Morphology

 Ch.
 9: Conclusion

-Following the links below you will find further studies on Omotic languages and cultures in our programme:
+Following the links below you will find further studies on Omotic languages and cultures as well as contributions to collected papers about them in our programme:

 - Colloque international sur les langues couchitiques et les peuples qui les parlent – International Conference on Cushitic Languages and Peoples